design-first/system-designer-documentation/docs/Listen to a data store event.md

 }
 ```

-## Listen to an update event of the repository
+## Listen to an update event of the data store

 * click on the import button on the left toolbar,
 * a dialog is shown,